Cemeteries and Burial Grounds

 Human remains and artefacts

-Working with the Church of England, Historic England has published guidelines on how to treat human remains excavated from Christian burial grounds.
+Historic England has supported the Advisory Panel on the Archaeology of Burials in England (APABE) enabling them to publish updated guidelines on how to treat human remains excavated from Christian burial grounds.

 The Heritage Lottery Fund’s Parks for People grant scheme includes grants for cemetery restoration projects.